 Chapter 9 Linear regression

 In this chapter, and Chapter 10, we examine the relationship between 2 continuous variables.
-First we consider regression problems, where the distribution of a response variable \(Y\) is thought to be dependent on the value of an explanatory variable \(X\).
-Possible aims are (a) to understand the relationship between \(Y\) and \(X\), or (b) to predict \(Y\) from the value of \(X\).
+First we consider regression problems, where the distribution of a response variable \(Y\) may depend on the value of an explanatory variable \(X\).
+Possible aims of a regression analysis are (a) to understand the relationship between \(Y\) and \(X\), or (b) to predict \(Y\) from the value of \(X\).
 We examine the conditional distribution of the random variable \(Y\) given that \(X=x\), that is, \(Y \mid X=x\).
 In particular, we study a simple linear regression model in which the conditional mean \(\mbox{E}(Y \mid X=x)\) of \(Y\) given that \(X=x\) is assumed to be a linear function of \(x\) and the conditional variance \(\mbox{var}(Y \mid X=x)\) of \(Y\) is assumed to be constant.
 That is, \[ \mbox{E}(Y \mid X=x) = \alpha+\beta\,x \qquad \mbox{and} \qquad \mbox{var}(Y \mid X=x)=\sigma^2, \] for some constants \(\alpha, \beta\) and \(\sigma^2\).

 In many cases it is clear which variable should be the response variable \(Y\) and which should be the explanatory variable \(X\).
 For example,